hujhax/austin-improv-wiki/Troupes/Loverboy.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[The Hideout Theatre]]:<blockquote>Loverboy uses real dating stories to inspire their fast-paced and exciting improv show.
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Loverboy uses real dating stories to inspire their fast-paced and exciting improv show.
 Each performance features a different guest monologist that will delight the audience with their most shocking, cringe-worthy, and downright hilarious tales of dating gone wrong (or right!).</blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[The Hideout Theatre]]:<blockquote>Armando</blockquote>
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Armando</blockquote>

 ## Media
 ### Videos